Parzival-Desu/parzival-web/README.md

 - **Rhythm Game** - 4-lane rhythm game dengan BPM sync
 - **Osu!Web** - It's just a normal osu, but web version (and also a low budget version cause I'm stupid making this)
 - **Journey Timeline** - Interactive life journey
+- **Valorant-Web** - A simple web version of Valorant.
+- **City Subway Builder** - "City Subway Builder" is a simulation game about building and managing a city's railway network.
+Players are responsible for designing, building, and managing a mass transit system to serve the city.

 ### Easter Eggs 🥚
 1. **Developer Mode** - Klik logo 5x untuk unlock